apfreeman/Unit-14-LSTM-Stock-Predictor/README.md

 - **Which window size works best for the model?**

-    **ANSWER:**: The FNG Model was fit with batch sizes of 2,3,5,10 and 20 to evaluate which is the best window size for the model.
+    **ANSWER:** The FNG Model was fit with batch sizes of 2,3,5,10 and 20 to evaluate which is the best window size for the model.
 All outputs are below.
     - Batch size = 1  - 0.14951150119304657
     - **Batch size = 2  - 0.10420552641153336**
     - Batch size = 3  - 0.1110898107290268